teamshares/shoelace/docs/pages/components/radio-group.md

   e.g. if using `ts_form_for @cap_table_event`,
   set @cap_table_event = CapTableEvent.new(a: "issue_shares")

-  When rendering `sl-checkbox-group` with ts_form_for, pass additional attributes such as `disabled` and `description` as extra items in the collection array after the label and value.
+  When rendering `sl-radio-group` with ts_form_for, pass additional attributes such as `disabled` and `description` as extra items in the collection array after the label and value.
-  By default Simple Form will use the first item as the label and the second item as the value, then pass any additional array items as attributes on the `sl-checkbox`.
+  By default Simple Form will use the first item as the label and the second item as the value, then pass any additional array items as attributes on the `sl-radio`.
 */

 = ts_form_for ... do |f|